 • Fellows who have previously received a fellowship from the Scaliger Institute, cannot obtain this grant a second time.

-The Arminius Fellowship applications will be reviewed by a special board consisting of: Prof. dr. R. Honings (Scaliger Professor), K. van Ommen MA (Coordinator Scaliger Institute) en prof. dr. J.E.
-Nijman (Professor of History and Theory of International Law, University of Amsterdam).
+The Arminius Fellowship applications will be reviewed by a special board consisting of: Prof. dr. R. Honings (Scaliger Professor), Dr. K. van Ommen (Coordinator Scaliger Institute) en Dr. P. Korbee (Vera Gottschalk-Frank Foundation).